racket/racket/racket/src/thread/README.txt

    doesn't see operations like `fprintf`; it sees only `start-atomic` as an unsafe step inside `fprintf`.

+Each future has a lock that owns the future's representation.
+Taking a future's lock implies `start-uninterruptable`, and releasing the lock implies `end-uninterruptable` (and crucially to many contexts, not `end-atomic`).

 Parallel Threads
 ----------------

-A Racket parallel thread via `thread/parallel` is implemented by a combination of a regular Racket thread and a future.
-The future is special in two ways (1) when the future blocks (e.g., hits `start-atomic`), the accompanying Racket thread takes over automatically, as if by `touch`; and (2) a continuation that was moved to a Racket thread can move back to the future after the blocking operation is handled (e.g., at `end-atomic`).
+A Racket parallel thread as created by `(thread #:pool p)` turns into a call of `thread/parallel` at this layer.
+A parallel thread is implemented by a combination of a coroutine thread and a future.
+The future is special in two ways: (1) when the future blocks (e.g., hits `start-atomic`), the accompanying coroutine thread takes over automatically, as if by `touch`; and (2) a continuation that was moved to a coroutine thread can move back to the future after the blocking operation is handled (e.g., at `end-atomic`).

-The Racket thread is used as the external repesentative of the parallel thread, and if it is shut down or sent a break signal, the future is terminated or signalled accordingly.
+The internal coroutine thread associated witha a parallel thread is used as the external repesentative of the parallel thread.
+If it is shut down or sent a break signal, the future is terminated or signalled accordingly.

+When `end-atomic` exits atomic mode, then it calls `future-barrier-exit`, which is an inlined check.
+If it detects the potential for an associated parallel future, it calls the more general `future-unbock` function.
+The `future-unblock` function detects precisely when a parallel future is available to continue the work of the current coroutine thread, and it kicks the continuation back over to the parallel thread's future if so.